This page describes some frequently used tips and tricks to improve query performance when querying historical data.

 • nonvoting_inner_outer_instructions

-2. Filter out failed/success and voting/nonvoting records with:
+2. Filter out failed/success and voting/nonvoting records:

 • for transactions, use success and is_voting